juliesymons/juliesymons/docs/README.md

 resulting field type.
 Here’s an example stacking 3 scalar fields into a vector field:

+    // 2-dimensional scalar fields
+    val field0 = ScalarField(Rows, Columns)
+    val field1 = ScalarField(Rows, Columns)
+    val field2 = ScalarField(Rows, Columns)

+    // Create a 2-dimensional vector field, with each vector in the
+    // field of length 3
+    val stackedField = vectorField(field0, field1, field2)

-These “tensor stacking” operators also require that all input fields have exactly the same field and lattice tensor, just like the stack operator.
+These “tensor stacking” operators also require that all input fields have exactly the same field and lattice tensor, just like the `stack` operator.

 In a very similar manner, you can also stack vector fields into a matrix